 We have elected to take advantage of the extended transition period to comply with new or revised accounting standards and to adopt certain of the reduced disclosure requirements available to emerging growth companies.
 As a result of the accounting standards election, we will not be subject to the same implementation timing for new or revised accounting standards as other public companies that are not emerging growth companies which may make comparison of our financials to those of other public companies more difficult.
 Additionally, because we have taken advantage of certain reduced reporting requirements, the information contained herein may be different from the information you receive from other public companies in which you hold stock.
-See "Risk Factors-Risks Related to Ownership of Our Common Stock and This Offering-We are an "emerging growth company," and we cannot be certain if the reduced disclosure requirements applicable to emerging growth companies will make shares of our common stock less attractive to investors" for certain risks related to our status as an emerging growth company.
+See "Risk Factors-Risks Related to Ownership of Our Common Stock and This Offering-We are an "emerging growth companies will make shares of our common stock less attractive to investors" for certain risks related to our status as an emerging growth companies will make shares of our common stock less attractive to investors" for certain risks related to our status as an emerging growth company.